Where can I find refills for older pens?

 Since we specialize in vintage pens, we do not usually sell refill cartridges other than examples of obsolete design, most of which are no longer functional and are chiefly of interest to collectors.
 And though we try to keep up, the variety of proprietary refills offered over the past few decades is truly vast.
 We can offer the following tips, however, and suggest that if you need further assistance you try an online search, since pen hobbyists are constantly trading tips on adapting and substituting for obsolete cartridges.
 Note that fountain pen ink cartridges can be refilled using a small syringe, and with a bit of ingenuity a sac can be grafted onto an old cartridge to make a converter.

 Waterman cartridges and converters for older fountain pens such as the C/F are no longer widely available.
-In the USA, you can still buy Waterman Lady converters that fit the C/F and other older-generation pens directly from Waterman (call 800 523-2486).
+In the USA, you may still be able to buy Waterman Lady converters that fit the C/F and other older-generation pens directly from Waterman (call 800 523-2486).
 They may also be bought from at least one active eBay seller in France.
 Waterman mini cartridges (also sold as Lady cartridges) will fit the C/F, and are not hard to find.
 Note that they may be a tight fit, and are recommended only for the earlier pens with the metal cartridge socket.
 When removing, twist clockwise rather than counterclockwise, so that the socket is not inadvertently unscrewed.
 Short international cartridges by other makers are normally thicker that the Waterman-made ones, and will not fit.
+NOTE: We have recently heard that Franklin Covey refill cartridges will fit C/F pens, but have not had the opportunity to verify this ourselves yet.

 Unlike Parker's Liquid Lead pencil, Waterman's "fluid lead" ballpoint pencil used a refill the same size as the company's contemporary ballpoints.
 While Waterman's current-production ballpoint refills will not fit their older pens, Must de Cartier ballpoint refills will.